Understanding the Recent 2024 Changes in Spousal Open Work Permit (SOWP) Eligibility in Canada

 The World Has Changed: New 2024 SOWP Eligibility Requirements

 The most recent updates, effective from March 19, 2024, introduce a more nuanced approach to SOWP eligibility, with a particular emphasis on the field of study.
 Now, to qualify for a Spousal Open Work Permit, the international student must be enrolled in a master's or doctoral degree program at a university or polytechnic institution.
-Alternatively, the student could be enrollment in one of several designated professional degree programs at a university, such as
+Alternatively, the student could be enrolled in one of several designated professional degree programs at a university, such as

 · Doctor of Dental Surgery (DDS, DMD)